magicDGS/ReadTools/README.md

 ### Download release

 [Releases](https://github.com/magicDGS/ReadTools/releases) for the software could be downloaded as a jar file.
-You could use that jar file without installing from source, although some changes could be still not included in the jar file.
+You could use that jar file without installing from source, although some developmental changes could be still not included in the jar file.

 ---